zsea-sp-labs/Java_Technology/README.md

 Education system in Ukraine is quite stupid, so the main idea of this repo is to help you to avoid at least some problems from huge list that was prepared for you by our government.

-Of course if you are trying to complete this course the code also will be helpful for you as an example.
+Of course if you are trying to complete this course, the code also will be helpful for you as an example.
 But trust no one!
 Im not sure are there any bugs) The only 100% fact that I can give for you, that these labs were alredy checked by the
 [lecturer of this discipline](https://www.linkedin.com/in/voldymyrk/).